enixjm/img2mxl/README.md

 Todo
- - pdf load
+ - pdf load.
- - Apache Airflow
+ - Apache Airflow.

 *To produce a musicxml file from a sheet music image (You must comply with and are also resibonsible for copyright laws, etc. for use of sheet music images in img2Mxml)